John-Kingham/random-old-books/README.md

 - I used [Code Institute's README.md template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) as the starting point for this document.
 - I also referenced Code Institute's *Creating a README* slide deck.
 - I used [Am I Responsive](https://ui.dev/amiresponsive) to generate the multi-screen image shown at the start of the README.
+- My mentor provided a template for the Deployment section.

 User Experience Design
   - I read ([The Elements of User Experience](http://www.jjg.net/elements/)) and used it to guide me through the user experience design process.